hungngo04/TEDxBucknell2023/README.md

 # TEDx Bucknell University

-A fully responsive website for TEDx Bucknell University
+A fully dynamic and responsive website for TEDx Bucknell University